Para leer esta hoja informativa en español, haga clic aquí.

 Sex without Condoms

-If you choose this method, it is ideal for the viral load of the partner living with HIV to be undetectable before the couple tries to get pregnant.
+If you choose this method, it is ideal for the partner living with HIV to have an undetectable viral load before the couple tries to get pregnant.
 If his viral load is not known or is detectable, the risk of passing on HIV is lower if you only have unprotected sex when the woman is ovulating (when she is most likely to get pregnant; this is often called "timed intercourse").
 Ovulation occurs when an egg is released from the woman's ovary and usually happens about two weeks before a woman starts her menstrual period.
 Insemination during the "fertile window" – usually one to two days before ovulation and one day after ovulation – has a greater chance of success.
 For more information on understanding and tracking your fertility, visit:

 Pre-Exposure Prophylaxis (PrEP)

 HIV-negative women can now use Truvada (tenofovir disoproxil fumarate/emtricitabine) as pre-exposure prophylaxis, or PrEP.
-Descovy (tenofovir alafenamide/emtricitabine) is approved as PrEP, but not for cisgender women.
+Descovy (tenofovir alafenamide/emtricitabine) is approved as PrEP, but NOT recommended for cisgender women.
+Apretude, a new injectable form of PrEP, is approved for men or women.
 PrEP means taking HIV drugs before being exposed to HIV to prevent acquiring the virus if her partner’s viral load is unknown or is detectable.
 PrEP also allows you to be in control of your own protection against HIV.
-It needs to be taken daily, not just right before sex.
+Truvada and Descovy need to be taken daily, not just right before sex.
+Apretude is injected every two months.

 The US Public Health Service’s clinical practice guidelines suggest that health care providers discuss PrEP as one of several options for protecting HIV-negative partners in serodiscordant couples when they are interested in having a child.
 Not all health care providers are comfortable or knowledgeable about prescribing PrEP.
 However, you can tell your health care provider that you are interested in taking PrEP and ask them to write you a prescription for it.